Libin Cardiovascular Institute

 The Libin Cardiovascular Institute is an entity of Alberta Health Services and the University of Calgary.
-It connects all cardiovascular research, education and clinical care in Southern Alberta.
-The Institute coordinates the activities of over 1,500 individuals in Southern Alberta.
-Of its more than 175 research and clinician members, over 75 are cardiologists, making it the largest heart or cardiovascular institute in Western Canada by that measure.
+It connects all cardiovascular research, education and patient care in Southern Alberta, serving a population of about two million.
+Its more than 1,500 members include physicians, clinicians and other health professionals, researchers and trainees.

-Individuals affiliated with the Libin Cardiovascular Institute have provided significant leadership and input to the Canadian Heart Health Strategy and Action Plan (CHHS-AP).
-Institute participation included Eldon Smith OC, MD, FRCPC who was appointed as Chair of the Steering Committee by the Federal Canadian Minister of Health in 2006, as well as Norman Campbell MD, FRCPC, also a member of the CHHS-AP Steering Committee.
+The Libin Cardiovascular Institute was made possible through the donation of founding donors Mona and Alvin Libin.

+On March 6, 2003, the Alvin and Mona Libin Foundation presented $15 million to Alberta Health Services and the University of Calgary to form the Libin Cardiovascular Institute.
+It was then the largest one-time donation to the organizations.
+The institute was formally created on January 27, 2004.

+The Foundation renewed their commitment to the Institute in May 2022 with a $7.5 million donation.

 Research

 Research within the Libin Cardiovascular Institute extends from basic biomedical and clinical research to health outcomes and care delivery research.
 Notable successes include: